curtisqt30/websocket-project/README.md

 ## 9  Project Reflections & Lessons Learned

 **Challenges**
-* **Chat History Persistence** Attempts to implement chat history persistence across room switches proved unstable due to WebSocket event handling limitations and the current architecture.
+* **Chat History Persistence**: Attempts to implement chat history persistence across room switches proved unstable due to WebSocket event handling limitations and the current architecture.
-* **Active Roster Synchronization** Synchronizing real-time user rosters occasionally caused duplication or stale states.
+* **Active Roster Synchronization**: Synchronizing real-time user rosters occasionally caused duplication or stale states.
 Improvements to state management are needed to make this process more reliable.
-* **Testing Workflow Limitations** Relying on cloud-hosted Render deployments for every change significantly slowed iteration speed (~2-3 minutes per test).
+* **Testing Workflow Limitations**: Relying on cloud-hosted Render deployments for every change significantly slowed iteration speed (~2-3 minutes per test).
 For future projects, setting up a local-first testing workflow with environment toggling and WebSocket reconfiguration would allow faster development cycles and a cleaner commit history.
-* **Time Management** Starting development earlier could have improved the overall quality, stability, and scalability of the final deliverable.
+* **Time Management**: Starting development earlier could have improved the overall quality, stability, and scalability of the final deliverable.

 **Conclusion**
-This project meets the functional and security requirements outlined for the phase.
+: This project meets the functional and security requirements outlined for the phase.
 The process of building this project from Phase 1 to Phase 3 revealed several areas for improvement, particularly around UX, state management, and development workflows.
 Given more time, a more polished user experience could have been fully realized.
 That said, I am satisfied with the progress made.
 This experience provided valuable lessons for future projects.

 ---